zowe/docs-site/docs/getting-started/zowe_faq.md

 The Secure Credential Store Plug-in is no longer required for Zowe Explorer.

-Secure credential storage functionality is now contained in the Zowe CLI core application.
+Secure credential storage functionality is now contained in the Zowe CLI core application, which stores credentials securely by default.

 </details>